Even as Shopify is experiencing massive growth, the majority of eCommerce stores are built on WordPress.

 Use the Google XML Sitemaps plugin to save time and automate your own sitemaps.

-Key Takeaway: Sumo Analytics allows you to see where your visitors are clicking so you can see where your CTAs need to be placed or replaced.
+Key Takeaway: Sumo Google Analytics allows you to see how many people have visited your page, directly on your page (without having to login to Google Analytics.)
 Click here to install Sumo to get the Google Analytics app.

 Want to see more than that?
 Find your site-wide analytics in your Sumo dashboard: